columbusinteractive/docker-php/dev/README.md

 Docker images built on top of the [official PHP images](https://hub.docker.com/r/_/php/) with the addition of some common and useful extensions, installed with [mlocati/docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer).
 You can find these images on the [Docker Hub](https://hub.docker.com/r/columbusinteractive/php/) (and if you're reading this file, you're probably already there).

 An automated build is set up, so they should be always up-to-date with the Dockerfiles in the [GitHub repository](https://github.com/columbusinteractive/docker-php).
-Also, every time an official PHP image is updated, a rebuild is triggered, so that you will always find the latest security patches installed in these images.

 For development environments, you might want to choose an [image with XDebug installed](https://hub.docker.com/r/columbusinteractive/php-dev/) instead.